gryffindor-guy/PERSONAL-CARE-CHATBOT/README.md

 :thought_balloon: Guees My Age : Can't you believe then just try it, bot can guess you age for sure, but it asks you some questions you have to answer them to have fun.

+### Entertainment :clapper:

+:arrow_right: **Movies** : This bot can take you to the best leading platforms to make you entertain, You can watch Movies, Webseries, Documentaries and much more stuff.
+It will redirects you through your default browser.

+### Shopping :handbag:

+:arrow_right: **Shopping** : This bot can take you to the  best leading shopping platform so that you can shop whatever you like, you can easily get redirected through your default browser.

 # Presentation